deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 Ava wheeled her own bag behind her, taking in the sights as they emerged through a short tunnel, passing through a gossamer orange curtain of light that tingled her skin and made her teeth feel strange.

 The air beyond was cool.
 Cold, even.
 Not the biting chill she'd felt during their few days at Scotch Creek, that invaded her clothing and pinched at her skin, but the cold of a crisp spring morning, though it looked like full daytime.
-The air tasted... sweet, almost.
+The air tasted...sweet, almost.
 There was only a tang of wood smoke on it, which if anything only enhanced the certainty that this was a place that humanity had yet to leave any kind of a permanent footprint on.

 The sun was strange, too.
-It was... more orange, slightly.
+It was...more orange, slightly.
 A little larger.
 It made the place look warm, even while the air felt chilly.

 There was a smattering of cheers and applause from a small crowd that had gathered to greet the new arrivals.
 A silver-haired man in a suit was shaking hands and offering warm welcomes.